barajap1/personalwebsite/content/about.md

 {{< figure src="/posts/Images/profilepic.png" alt="image" caption="Pablo" class="left" >}}

 I recently completed a Master's Program in Business Analytics from the University of California-Irvine.
-The purpose of this site is to showcase some of my career projects and things related to my career, it is a way to keep a record of the things I do and tings I am interested in.
+The purpose of this site is to showcase some of my career projects and professional interests and the ocasional random thing, it is a way to keep a record of the things I do and tings I am interested in.

 # A little bit about me: